 Riverfront Parks Committee

 STAWNO has earned a city-wide reputation for promoting the park system, especially as a leader in improving access to the Mississippi River.
-The Riverfront Parks Committee handles the parks agenda for both our neighborhood park, Dickman Park, and represents STAWNO on city and regional issues.
+The Riverfront Parks Committee handles the parks agenda for both our neighborhood park, Dickman Park, and represents STAWNO on city and regional park issues.
+The area parks section has more information on this topic.